Dan0sz/host-webfonts-locally/readme.txt

 No, it does not.
 It creates a CSS Stylesheet which will be automatically added to your theme's header using a built-in WordPress queueing system.

-= My fonts aren't being downloaded!
-What's going on? =

-First check your database if the table {prefix}_caos_webfonts exists.
-If it doesn't, remove the `caos_webfonts_db_version` from the `wp_options` table and reload the page.
-The table should be created and the issue should be resolved.

-If the issue still persists and you're using any caching plugins, such as Autoptimize, W3TC or WP Super Cache?
-Empty their caches.
-After that empty your browser's cache and reload the page.
-Try again.

 = The stylesheet isn't loaded?
 What's going on? =

 OMGF enqueues the stylesheet into WordPress' head.
 If the stylesheet isn't loaded, this probably means your theme isn't implementing the wp_head() function into it's header section.